DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 ![Schematic](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-Signoff-PLC/images/PLCSchemRevisionFive.jpg)

-Above is a draft schematic of how the PLC is going to be implemented into our machine.
+Above is a schematic of how the PLC is going to be implemented into our machine.
 The LED's in the schematic are rated to receive 24V AC/DC.
 Because of this there is no need for resistors to limit current to the LEDs.

 The pins on the PLC are also tagged to their respective peripheral.
 DI a/b are Digital Input ports and DQ a/b are Digital Output ports.

+**Discussed further in the power system signoff**: In order for all of the components on the 120VAC side to be protected at x1.25 their current rating, there must be at least 28A protected.
+The closest available circuit breaker that was found was a 32A breaker.
+This will ensure that the 120VAC side components will be protected in the event of a short circuit.

 ## Analysis